PhilPost Introduction

 Choose your path

-What is PhilPost?
+What is PHLPost?

-- Philippine Postal Corporation — the national postal service, with offices in cities, municipalities, and many remote areas.
+- Philippine Postal Corporation (PHLPost) — the national postal service, with offices in cities, municipalities, and many remote areas.

 - Accepted by many institutions, but some still require a primary ID (PhilID, UMID, passport, or driver's license) for primary verification — bring multiple IDs when transacting.